I constantly engage with people—many of them in their fifties and beyond—on Twitter and Instagram.

 Even my late grandmother used technology on a regular basis.
 She had a tablet to look at photos of her great grandkids and used Facetime to chat with family before she passed away at nearly 102.

 It’s not impossible to embrace technology after 50.
 On the other hand I know plenty of young people who can’t or won’t grasp social media and the intricacies of the latest technology.It’s kind of a sink or swim situation.
 If you need technology, you learn to use it.
 Click To Tweet

 If you’re having trouble keeping up with technology, I would say it has nothing to do with your age.
 It’s just likely that you don’t need it on a daily basis.
 This makes it more difficult to get the hang of it.

 As an avid techie I’m going to give you some reasons why you should embrace technology.

-1.- Technology helps you keep in touch
+1.- Technology helps us keep in touch

 Yes, of course too much time online cuts into real-life relationships.